esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/02-startup-guide/01-Initial configuration.md

 ## Create a tag
 - Navigate to "Settings > Tags".
 - Click on the "Create" button.
-- Fill in all information.
+- Fill in all necessary information.

 :::tip
 Tags in esthesis Core play an important role allowing components to be optimally grouped together.